 So, in designing I use a little bit of everything.
 But I will never be one of those designers like the bug folders who fold super complex models, or one that thinks about precise dimensions and numbers.
 That’s much more a mathematical technical approach.
 It’s not really my approach.

-• A two-piece sheep that you designed drew a lot of attention in Flickr.
+A two-piece sheep that you designed drew a lot of attention in Flickr.
 You’ve shown a few different versions.
-Please talk about the designing of that sheep.
+Please talk about designing that sheep.

 I wasn’t happy with the first one I made.
 When I started, I was stuck on the idea of using one sheet of paper.
 That’s just what I had in my mind, my challenge, a self-imposed challenge.
 I had some success working with one piece.
 At some point I thought I just had to refold it with another kind of paper.
 But somewhere along the line, I just realized that it could be made with two pieces of paper!